The Board Game Design Course

 That means you’re going to have to use a limited number of components that aren’t very big.
 Your rules are also going to have to be very simple and easy to explain, as they will also need to fit into the tin.

-Your cards, if you use any, may even need to be smaller than the standard poker size cards that you’d normally use in order to squeeze into the tin.
+Your cards, if you use any, may even need to be smaller than the standard poker-size cards that you’d normally use in order to be able to squeeze them into the tin.

-You’ll likely come up with a very compact, cheap to produce game.
+You’ll likely come up with a very compact game that would be quite cheap to produce.

 Game Design Contests